RiturajKulshresth/Rakshak_RGB2NIR_RGB2TEMP/README.md

 - "Final codes/Dataset I/Predict_selfdata_temp.ipynb" to predict the temperature of the forehead

 ### Run for EPFL Dataset
+Since the dataset is rather small, the data can be easily restructured manually such that it is the form shown in "FLIR data restructured" [here](https://drive.google.com/drive/folders/1KKxQJwAqngnFTcb0kEzXOJXzyoWiyMzw?usp=sharing).
+Once this is done the following can be run

+- "RGN_to_NIR_Flir_Colab_1.ipynb" to train and predict NIR from RGB
+- "RgbToNir.py" is the same as the above notebook, just in the form of .py file.

 ### Run for IITJ Dataset
 All files can be found in directory "Final_codes/IITJ_Dataset".
 To get the RGB to NIR and temperature prediction using IITJ dataset, run in the following order